Thanks for watching the video! Check out the LearnAutoBodyAndPaint VIP Program to learn more about DIY auto body work and paint.

 What’s difficult is if you’re doing custom colors with candy, pearls or flakes.
 You’ll need to make sure that everything matches.
 I’d advise keeping the car together as much as possible for custom colors, especially when doing candy.
 You’ll need to do long passes and not panel by panel.

 It’s Tony from LearnAutoBodyAndPaint.
-I hope you got some tips on your own project from this video.
+I hope you got some tips on your own project from this video on The Proper Order To Spray Car Panels When Painting.
 Don’t forget to SMASH that Like button, Share and Subscribe to my channel!

 Grab your FREE 85-Page Auto Body And Paint Manual if you want to get started with your own DIY custom projects.
 There’s a ton of free information in the manual to help you.